Flag of Albuquerque, New Mexico

-The flag of Albuquerque, New Mexico, is the official municipal flag of Albuquerque, New Mexico.
+The flag of Albuquerque is the official municipal flag of the city of Albuquerque, New Mexico.
 The design is a red field with yellow elements (a Zia sun symbol with the number "1706" in the middle, the word "Albuquerque" in italics just below the sun symbol, and a flying thunderbird in the canton).

 Multiple pushes have been made to redesign the flag, even getting some city council members to suggest an open contest and public vote.
 No change has been made despite these efforts.

 Design and symbolism

 The Albuquerque flag reverses the colors of the New Mexico flag, with yellow elements on a red field.
 The central element on both flags is the Zia sun symbol, which represents the spiritual importance of the sun and the sacred number four in the culture of the Zia people.
 The rays of the Zia symbol represent the four cardinal directions, four seasons, four times of the day, and four stages of life.
 The center of the Zia symbol bears the year of the city's founding, 1706, and the name "Albuquerque" is printed underneath in a Spanish gothic script.
 In the upper hoist is a stylized bird symbol, consisting of a streamlined bomb superimposed over and perpendicular to a crescent moon, "acknowledging Albuquerque's contributions to the nuclear-and-space age."